Spiral breath

 When you feel ready, move through the following steps:

-2. Exhale slowly, imagining the breath spiraling — through the belly, across the diaphragm, through the chest and throat, and exiting gently out your mouth.
+Exhale slowly, imagining the breath spiraling — all around the inner pelvis, belly, diaphragm, chest and throat, exiting gently out your mouth or your nose.

-3. Place a hand on the area where you sensed the breath linger or feel stuck.
+If “reachable” place a hand on the area where you sensed the breath catch or feel stuck.

 Why It Works